SUMMER BLOCKS AWAY: 2025 INFORMATION

 Can I use the Wild Card for study at another university or on a non-CC summer study away/abroad program?

-The Wild Card is exclusively for CC summer courses and cannot be transfered to cover costs at another university or study away provider program.
+The Wild Card is exclusively for CC summer courses and cannot be transferred to cover costs at another university or study away provider program.

 Can I use the Wild Card towards the program fees associated with study abroad during the school year?